ajorgenmarten/WorldJs/README.md

 # worldjs

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript for test env in local mode with Docker.

 ## Recommended IDE Setup